zhouzypaul/zhouzypaul.github.io/index.md

 I love connecting with people.
 If you'd like to get in contact with me, please reach out at [zhiyuan_zhou@berkeley.edu](mailto:zhiyuan_zhou@berkeley.edu).

 ## Recent News
-last updated: April 6th, 2023
+last updated: July 2023
+- I've compiled [some resources](/grad_school_apps/) that helped me during my CS Ph.D. application, along with some of my own thoughts.
+Hopefully this will be helpful to some others out there!
 - I'm excited to start my Ph.D. at [Berkeley AI Research](https://bair.berkeley.edu) in the fall!
 - New preprint out: [Specifying Behavior Preference with Tiered Reward Functions](https://arxiv.org/abs/2212.03733)
 - I gave a 30min talk at [Brown Robotics Lab](http://robotics.cs.brown.edu) on Pareto Optimal Reward Funcitons.
 (July 29th)